Part IV: Here There Be Monsters

 It was of course here that they were ambushed.

 Swooping down from the cliffs came a gargoyle, feral and wild-looking, with geometric patterns carved into its rocky skin.
 It dove for Avner, screeching with wild abandon.
-Avner screamed in response, and the gargoyle
+Avner screamed in response, and barely got out of the way of the terrifying beast.

 Two more gargoyles flew down right behind their companion, attacking Duerak.
 Their claws scraped against his armor, but neither managed to cause any real damage.
 Duerak swung with his axe and scored a hit against one of the gargoyles, chopping into its thick hide.